What is Sleep Deprivation

 - Apathetic to your life and outcomes

-While feeling sad is a normal part of being a human, the feelings associated with clinical depression are chronic and intense enough to interfere with relationships, personal habits, personality, jobs, and so on.
+While feeling sad is a normal part of being a human, the feelings associated with clinical depression are chronic and intense enough to interfere with relationships, personal habits, personality, jobs, etc.

 Sleeping Disorder that Cause Sleep Deprivation